DataDog/integrations-core/cisco_secure_web_appliance/README.md

 **Configuration:**
 1. In the Cisco Secure Web Appliance UI, go to System Administration, and then Log Subscriptions.
 2. To add a new log subscription for Access Logs, click **Add Log Subscription** or edit an existing Access Logs Subscription.
-3. If you are adding a new subscription, then follow steps 4 to 6 mentioned in the Syslog Push for Access Logs section.
+3. If you are adding a new subscription, then follow steps 4 to 6 mentioned in the `Configure Syslog Push for Access Logs` section.
 4. If you are editing an existing Access Logs Subscription, select SCP on the Remote Server as the Retrieval Method.
 5. Provide following information:

     SCP Host: \<SCP Hostname>

     SCP Port: \<Default Provided>

     Directory: \<Path to store the Log Files>
     **Note:** Make sure that Directory does not have any other log files.

-10. Username: \<SCP Server Username>
+    Username: \<SCP Server Username>
-11. Click **Submit**.
+6. Click **Submit**.
 Once you click **Submit**,  SSH key(s) are generated.
 Copy the SSH Key and save it somewhere as this will be only displayed once.
-12. Place the given SSH key(s) into your `authorized_keys` file on the remote host so that the log files can be uploaded.
+7. Place the given SSH key(s) into your `authorized_keys` file on the remote host so that the log files can be uploaded.
-13. Click **Commit Changes** at top right of Log Subscriptions Page.
+8. Click **Commit Changes** at top right of Log Subscriptions Page.
     **Note:** These changes do not go into effect until you commit them.

-#### Steps to set time zone to GMT in Cisco Secure Web Appliance

-Datadog expects all the logs in GMT time zone by default.
-If the time zone of your Cisco Secure Web Appliance logs is not GMT, please change it to GMT.
-Here are the steps:
-1. Go to **System Administration**, and then **Time Zone**.
-2. Click on **Edit Settings**.
-3. Select **GMT Offset** as the region.
-4. Select **GMT** as the country.
-5. Select **GMT (GMT)** as the time zone.
-6. Submit and commit the changes.
+##### For more information, Visit this [Cisco Secure Web Appliance official documentation for configuration][8]

 ### Validation

-[Run the Agent's status subcommand][6] and look for `cisco-secure-web-appliance` under the Checks section.
+[Run the Agent's status subcommand][6] and look for `cisco_secure_web_appliance` under the Checks section.

 ## Data Collected